gisikw/superficial/README.md

 }
 ```

-Superficial also provides a small DocumentListener component that will automatically pass down the browser width to its children (and listen for any resizing).
+Superficial also provides a small `<DocumentListener />` component that will
+automatically pass down the browser width to its children (and listen for any
+resizing).
 You can use it like this:

 ```jsx
 ReactDOM.render(